jannewaren/yaxt/README.md

 ## How to run the application (in development)

 Have Ruby 2.2.1 and git installed.
+Run "gem install rails" if you don't have it for 2.2.1 yet.

 1. git clone https://github.com/jannewaren/yaxt
 2. bundle